itsupera/blog/_posts/2021-05-29-hitori-de-manabu-praat-book-review.markdown

    and the reader is directed to the [OJAD website][ojad-website] for further details.

-This book is valuable as a guide how to practice your pronunciation.
+This book is valuable as a guide on how to practice your pronunciation.
 For example, using the audio content that comes with the book, it advises you to perform the following shadowing exercise:

 1. First read the transcript while listening